 Larger images have proven to drive up to 63% more clicks.

-Tip #7: Capture all possible product configurations
+Tip #7: Capture all possible product configurations.

 In addition to showing a product from every angle, it’s important that eCommerce images show every possible version of a product that shoppers might order.
 If, for example, you’re selling three different sizes of lotion, you’ll want to include images of each bottle.
 If you’re selling a pair of pants in four colors, you’ll want to show each.

 If you’re selling configurable products (like furniture or clothing), capturing images of every possible iteration can be an overwhelming task.
-In those instances, it may make more sense to tap into the power of virtual product photography, which lets you produce images with the help of software.
+In those instances, it may make more sense to tap into the power of virtual product photography, which lets you produce product pictures with the help of software.
 All you need is a 3D file of your product.

-Tip #8: Create a consistent user experience
+Tip #8: Create a consistent user experience.

 Mobile devices account for about 54% of eCommerce traffic.